-Anyone in marketing knows there are a lot of cooks in the kitchen at any time, which can make moving through an approval process a real pain.
+Anyone in marketing knows there are a lot of cooks in the kitchen, which can make moving through an approval process a real pain.

-Because any marketing asset reflects how consumers or buyers will perceive your brand, approving marketing content can be a complex process that covers almost every aspect of marketing production and many different business areas.
+Because any marketing asset reflects how consumers or buyers will perceive your brand, the marketing approval process can be a complex one that covers almost every aspect of marketing production and many different business areas.

 The approval of marketing content is a critical step in getting your company or client’s branding and messaging right across every communication channel you use.

 While the methods and people involved in approval marketing assets and activities are unique to each organization, a creative team’s marketing approval process encompasses all of the mechanics of coordination between content creators (writers, graphic designers, videographers, digital marketers), executive staff, (marketing managers, creative directors), and external stakeholders (clients, brand partners, suppliers, and so on).

 Moreover, a marketing approval process delineates a complet history of modifications and sign-offs as content creation moves through various review stages and includes all of the feedback, comments, change requests, versions, and actions taken around marketing assets.